mbucchia/OpenXR-Toolkit/compat.md

 Additionally, OpenXR Toolkit has been confirmed to work with the Unity OpenXR plugin and Unreal Engine OpenXR plugin, as long as the application uses Direct3D.

+### Applications using Oculus XR Plugin

+Some users reported that some applications built using Oculus XR Plugin will currently default to using Oculus mode (legacy OVR).
+For Oculus users, it is possible to force some of these applications to use OpenXR (and therefore OpenXR Toolkit) by replacing the `OVRPlugin.dll` file inside the application folder with the OpenXR-enabled copy of the file from another application (or directly from the Oculus developer package).
+While this is a neat trick, the developers of OpenXR Toolkit do not recommend this hack, and will not provide support for these applications.

 ## OpenVR applications

 OpenXR Toolkit can also be used with certain OpenVR applications through [OpenComposite](opencomposite).